-Towns such as Superior, Ariz., which saw its population swell during the good times, bled residents and businesses during downturns.
+Superior, Ariz., which saw its population swell during the good times, bled residents and businesses during downturns.
 The central business district became a ghost town while remaining merchants clustered along US-60 to sell gas and food.
 Their customers were more travelers than townspeople.

 Hayden and Morenci, Ariz., both “company” towns, weathered the bust by being yoked to some of the largest open-pit mines in North America.
 The Ray and Morenci Mines reduced production during successive busts but managed to stay open.

 Listen to an interview with Jonathan Thompson of High Country News about the boom-and-bust cycles that govern the natural resource extraction industry and nearby towns.
 Thompson also discusses how most of the money and materials from hard-rock mining now leaves the United States:

 Some towns found new life in tourism and morphed into vacation destinations.
 Bisbee, Ariz. and Silver City, N.M. even found a way to make mining history a part of the attraction and were soon filled with t-shirt shops, galleries, and arts festivals.